-(Woodland, CA) - July 24, 2015 - Yolo County District Attorney Jeff Reisig announced today that 38-year-old convicted murderer Harold Rigsby was denied release at a parole hearing on July 23, 2015 at RJ Donovan State Prison in San Diego, CA. This was Rigsby's third denial of parole.
+(Woodland, CA) - February 17, 2017 Yolo County District Attorney Jeff Reisig announced that on February 16, 2017 40-year-old convicted murderer Harold Rigsby was denied release at a parole hearing at RJ Donovan State Prison in San Diego, CA. This was Rigsby's fourth denial of parole.

-On December 14, 1992, Rigsby of West Sacramento and several identified members of the "Broderick Boys" street gang met at the home of a young female.
+On December 14, 1992, Rigsby, of West Sacramento, and several identified members of the "Broderick Boys" street gang met at the home of a young female.
 According to Rigsby, they lured 23-year-old Pierre Fortier to the home because he had made disparaging remarks about the "Broderick Boys" street gang.
 After beating Fortier, Rigsby shot and killed him with a sawed off shotgun.

 Rigsby pled guilty to second degree murder.
-The Deputy Probation Officer who prepared the June 23, 1993 probation report stated, "This crime represents the ultimate violation of society's morals, values and the basic human inherent goal to preserve and cherish life.
-Simply stated, the defendant callously and senselessly murdered an innocent person." |Judge Doris Shockley sentenced Rigsby to 15-years-to-life in state prison.
+The Deputy Probation Officer who prepared the June 23, 1993, probation report stated, "This crime represents the ultimate violation of society's morals, values and the basic human inherent goal to preserve and cherish life.
+Simply stated, the defendant callously and senselessly murdered an innocent person."
+Judge Doris Shockley sentenced Rigsby to 15-years-to-life in state prison.

 In 1993, the Sacramento Bee published numerous articles on the case highlighting the relationship between the murder and the Broderick Boys street gang of West Sacramento.
 In one article written by Bee reporter Andy Furillo with the title "Kids in Crisis, Killing stuns West Sacramento," gang officer Sam Hernandez stated that "This homicide opened our eyes as far as law enforcement goes, to crack down on local gangs in West Sacramento."
-Nearly 20 years later, in June, 2011, after numerous gang crimes perpetrated by the Broderick Boys, Judge Kathleen White imposed a gang injunction which sets a curfew and restricts other activities of gang members within an area of West Sacramento called the "Safety Zone."